Dunckelfeld/craft_crabyfy/README.md

 Some things to do, and ideas for potential features:

-* Add a preview site link to entries with status led of preview build
+* conditional when settings are set: satus leds and index route buttons
 * subnav item with deploy live button
 * subnav item with preview site link
-* conditional when settings are set: satus leds and index route buttons
 * clean up (Service, Controller, Main Controller)

 Brought to you by [Dunckelfeld](dunckelfeld.de)